Unheralded: Joy Amidst European Drama in 2012

 That also included a title drought ending not just in England, but in another island nation.
 A marathon season unlike any other began in 2011 and ended with a familiar champion.
 The familiarity became a theme in a Balkan country where a dynasty was coming of age.

-Finally, three countries saw maiden league winners crowned, all which came on the final day.
+Finally, three countries saw maiden league winners crowned, all who came on the final day.
 Each had overcome stumbles to win the league title and fend off giants in their league.

-In 2012, seven nations joined England as those that had the most memorable seasons that year: Bulgaria, Croatia, Cyprus, Denmark, France, Germany, and Russia.
+In 2012, seven of those nations joined England as those that had the most memorable seasons that year: Bulgaria, Croatia, Cyprus, Denmark, France, Germany, and Russia.